What is the art of Tai Chi?

 So raise your hands and observe your structure that you are holding up.
 Feel your feet.
 Where is your weight?
 Feel any tension that’s in your body.
 Maybe it’s in your shoulders – relax the shoulders.
 Maybe it’s in your elbows – relax the elbows, and start to feel your body.
 By letting go, you can start to feel and deepen your awareness of your structure.
 Then you’re taught to maintain to be relaxed in your posture.
 There is a passive way of doing things, not a very aggressive way of moving.
 Each time you do it, you increase your efficiency of being nice and relaxed in the ‘let go’ state.

 Pay attention to what’s within your body, focus on the tension anywhere.
 In your movements, focus on where there may be some tense moments, where there may be some resistance and observe the resistance because your body’s not used to moving in this way.

 Naturally, there is that resistance.
 Where there is resistance, you can think about letting go.
 You may let go of taking things personally.
 You may let go of what others think and say about you.
 You may even let go of trying to be something you’re not.
 And maybe you feel the need to let go of being perfect.

-When you let go, you are moving with the flow.
+When you let go of stress, you are moving with the flow.

 What if you can be kind to yourself?
 What if you can accept who you are and not try to be anybody else?
 Take a deep breath and let it all out.
 Let go.